Can Large Language Models Transform Computational Social Science?: Generation Results

 Despite strong performances, no model substantially outperforms human annotation.
-This suggests that current \textbf{\llm{s} cannot replace human analysis}.
-Still, \textbf{\llm{s} can powerfully augment the analytical pipeline and reduce human coders' cognitive load}.
-Instead of coding text with summary explanations from scratch, researchers and annotators could apply minor edits to correct model generations. \footnote{Note that is that machine generated explanations might be limited in terms of their diversity.
-Although human validation can help refine these machine outputs, such process may not be able to introduce novel edits or perspectives.} The results in Table~\ref{tab:generation_results} suggest that, for every five model generations, 2 to 3 of these outputs will demand no additional annotator effort, thus significantly increasing the efficiency of the social scientist's research pipeline.
+This suggests that current \textbf{\llm{s} cannot fully replace human analysis}.
+Still, given \llm{'s} performance parity with humans, the results suggest one avenue for human-AI collaboration: instead of coding text with summary explanations from scratch, researchers and annotators could apply minor edits to correct model generations. \footnote{Note that machine generated explanations might be limited in terms of their diversity.
+Although human validation can help refine these machine outputs, such process may not be able to introduce novel edits or perspectives.} The results in Table~\ref{tab:generation_reliability_results} suggest that, for every five model generations, 2 to 3 of these outputs would demand no additional annotator effort.
+If implemented successfully, this partnership could significantly increase the efficiency of the social scientist's research pipeline.
+However, we leave it to future work in HCI to determine the plausibility of this partnership and the degree to which it might reduce annotators' cognitive load on exploratory analysis and free-coding tasks.